youssefhemdan217/WorkloadDataPython/README.md

 - A Flask RESTful API for CRUD operations and integration
 - SQLite database for persistent storage
 - Excel import/export for bulk data management

+## 🚀 Quick Deployment (For Company Workstations)

+### For End Users:
+1. Download the deployment package from your IT department
+2. Run `install_fabsi.bat` as Administrator
+3. Use the desktop shortcut to start the application
+4. **No Python installation required!**

+### For IT Administrators:
+See `DEPLOYMENT_GUIDE.md` for complete deployment instructions.

+### For Developers:
+Run `build_deployment.bat` to create a standalone executable.

 ## How to Run the Application